neams-th-coe/cardinal/doc/content/tutorials/cht1.md

 Finally, several postprocessors are included.
 A postprocessor named `flux_integral` is added automatically by [NekRSProblem](/problems/NekRSProblem.md) to receive the value of the heat flux integral from MOOSE for internal normalization in NekRS.
+It is as if the following is added to the input file:

+!listing
+[Postprocessors]
+  [flux_integral]
+    type = Receiver
+  []
+[]

 The other three postprocessors are all Cardinal-specific postprocessors that perform integrals and global min/max calculations over the NekRS domain for diagnostic purposes.
 Here, the `boundary_flux` [NekHeatFluxIntegral](/postprocessors/NekHeatFluxIntegral.md)